ryanwebs/portfolio/_projects/6_autoshrink.md

 ---

 ## Autoshrink Overview
 - Explain the purpose of the Autoshrink in the 002896 subassembly manufacturing process

+### Probe Assembly Process
+- Put the solidworks gif here!
+- Put the video of you overlapping the nitinol and window tube here!

+### The Old Setup
 - Why was the old manual alignment process flawed?
 How was yield affected?

+### Camera Vision Implementation
 - What was the proposed solution?
+How would this solve the current problem?
 What would be the process of implementing it?

-### Probe Assembly Process

-- Put the solidworks gif here!
-- Put the video of you overlapping the nitinol and window tube here!

-### The Old Setup

-### Keyence Implementation

 ## Mounting Hardware